-- MHT (Menopausal Hormone Therapy – used to be called HRT).
+- MHT (Menopausal Hormone Therapy that used to be called HRT).

-- SSRI’s (serotonin reuptake inhibitors) – in the same class of medication as Prozac.
-Prescribed at low doses and reduces hot flushes by affecting the chemical messages involved in the nervous system’s temperature regulating system.
-Typical brands used are Efexor (Venlafaxine), Cipralex (Escitalopram) & Citalopram.
+- SSRI’s (serotonin reuptake inhibitors) are prescribed at low doses and reduces hot flushes by affecting the chemical messages involved in the nervous system’s temperature regulating system.

-Topical Oestrogen (eg. via an applicator) often helps menopausal vaginal symptoms.
+Oestrogen given topically (eg. via an applicator) often helps vaginal and/or bladder symptoms.